abpframework/abp-samples/EventOrganizer/docs/Notes.md

 This document is a reference on giving the ABP & Blazor Workshop.
 It contains the steps to build the application.

-## The Final Application
+## TODO

-TODO: Add final images at the beginning
+* Add final images at the beginning
+* Add the application logo at the end

 ## Requirements